msomeone/PeasyMotion/README.md

 ## Jump to document tab
-Jump to any open document tab via Tools.InvokePeasyMotionJumpToDocumentTab
+Jump to any open document tab via Tools.InvokePeasyMotionJumpToDocumentTab The only way to prevent UI 'jumping' when tabs caption are changed is to use monospaced font for Tools->Fonts And Colors -> show settings for Environment.
+This will help making tab captions keep stable.
+In case of non-monospaced fonts in 'Environment' - when jump labels are assigned to document tab title -> title's width can change it's width (get shorter or longer, depends on particular characters combination in caption).
+When document tab title changes, the re-adjustment of tab document title positions happen -> jump labels and whole doc tab title shifts either side.
+When user's gaze was fixed on the jump label or document tab title user will lose his 'point of focus'/ gaze point.
+When monospaced fonts are used in environment -> each character lower/upper of any kind occupies strictly the same space in title.
+This prevents any changes/adjustments to captions widths/doc title positions in combination with fact, that jump label replaces part of document name (to help with keeping document title the same width as it was).

+## Jump to begining of line
+Jump to begining of any visible line via Tools.InvokePeasyMotionJumpToLineBegining

 ## Bugreports, Feature requests and contributions
 PeasyMotion can be developed using Visual Studio 2017 or 2019.
 Contributions are welcomed.